Terms and Conditions

 We speak via audio and video calls regularly and you can book these in whenever you like.
 We would greatly appreciate if you call the office only for urgent matters.
 Operating in this manner lets us stay efficient at staying on top of your work.

-All CIMA management accountants work within the framework of the CIMA Code of Ethics (www.cimaglobal.com).
+All ACCA accountants work within the framework of the ACCA Code of Ethics.
 The code requires accountants to comply with the principles of integrity, objectivity, professional competence and due care, confidentiality and professional behaviour.
-As a CIMA management accountants, we have a duty to observe the highest standards of conduct and integrity and to uphold the good standing and reputation of the profession.
+As a ACCA accountants, we have a duty to observe the highest standards of conduct and integrity and to uphold the good standing and reputation of the profession.
 The duty of a professional accountant is not exclusively to satisfy the needs of an individual client or employer.
-In complying with the ethical requirements of the CIMA Code of Ethics the professional accountant is obliged to act primarily within the public interest.
+In complying with the ethical requirements of the ACCA Code of Ethics the professional accountant is obliged to act primarily within the public interest.

 Payment of fees rendered by invoice is due on receipt.
 Where payment has not been received we reserve the right to withhold services, documents and information, and have the right to cease to work on your account and to terminate the engagement if payments are unduly delayed.
 You will have the opportunity to set up a Direct Debit if you have a UK bank account.